yob/lita-gsuite/README.md

 values are sensitive, so using ENV vars is recommended to keep the values out of version control.

-First, the channel to send periodic updates to:

-    config.handlers.googleapps.channel_name = "general"

 When an API call to google is required, we want to make it with tokens that are tied to the specific user that requested data.
 To do so, we use Google's OAuth2 support.